Y2theK/bruh/README.md

 # portfolio-template

- small protfolio template with html, pure css and pure js.
+*Portfolio template with HTML, Pure CSS and Pure JavaScript*

- for learning purpose.

- feel free to contribute.